 Data breaches are not the concern of just information technology staff; they are the concern of everyone who has access to and handles Part C/Part B 619 data.
-A data breach may take numerous forms, from inadvertent disclosure of personally identifiable information (PII) to intentional hacking.
+A personally identifiable information (PII) to intentional hacking.

 Part C and Part B 619 programs rely on data to inform decisions on program improvement, track child and family progress, and report performance to federal, state, and local policymakers and other stakeholders.
 Using inaccurate or poor quality data to report on program performance or make decisions will result in erroneous conclusions.